-The project expenditures were for the bioleaching test work for the Ecuador project that was initiated in the current period .
+The project expenditures were for the diagnostic and bioleaching test work for the Ecuador project, as well the feasibility study that was initiated in the current period.

 Finance Charges and Debentures

 Finance charges are made up of interest charged by suppliers and vendors, loans payable and the debentures payable.